-10. Interpretation of toxicological information on PBBs is hampered by variability in the test materials used, studies often having been conducted with technical mixtures of unspecified composition.
-However the available information suggests that, as with the dioxins, the primary targets are the liver, reproductive system, thyroid hormone homeostasis, and the nervous and immune systems (EFSA, 2010).
+10. Interpretation of toxicological research on PBBs is hampered by variability in the test materials used, studies often having been conducted with technical mixtures of unspecified composition.
+However the information that is available suggests that the primary targets are the liver, reproductive system, thyroid hormone homeostasis, and the nervous and immunological systems.

 11. Epidemiological data have come principally from follow-up of an incident in Michigan in 1973, in which a product called FireMaster was accidentally incorporated into animal feed, leading to contamination at more than 500 farms.
-FireMaster was a PBB mixture comprising mainly 2,2',4,4',5,5'-hexabromobiphenyl (PBB-153: 60-80%)

-and 2,2',3,4,4',5,5'-heptabromobiphenyl (PBB-180: 12-25%), with lesser amounts of lower brominated congeners.
+FireMaster was a PBB mixture comprising mainly 2,2',3,4,4',5,5'-hexabromobiphenyl (PBB-153: 60-80%) and 2,2',3,4,4',5,5'-heptabromobiphenyl (PBB-180: 12-25%), with lesser amounts of lower brominated congeners.
 As a consequence of the contamination, it was necessary to destroy thousands of cattle, 1.5 million chickens, other livestock, and derived produce.
 Despite this action, the local population was exposed through consumption of contaminated meat, cheese, milk and eggs (MDHC, 2011), the exposures being several orders of magnitude higher than in the general population (WHO/IPCS, 1994).